dwp/snapshot-sender/README.md

 To ensure the dockerized setup is functional, first generate the self-signed certificates needed for local development (from the project root):

-    make genrate-developer-certs.sh
+    make genrate-developer-certs

 Then bring up the containers:

     make up

-Note that you are at the mercy of the quarry house wifi here as there are a number of large docker image downloads.
+Note that you are at the mercy of any office wifi here as there are a number of large docker image downloads.

+### Gradle wrapper (optional - deprecated)

+Update the project's gradle wrapper properties file to include a gradle repository that can be accessed from a UC laptop.
+From the project root
+directory:

+    cd setup
+    ./wrapper.sh ../gradle/wrapper/gradle-wrapper.properties

+A backup of the original file will created at `./gradle/wrapper/gradle-wrapper.properties.backup.1`